beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 ```

 ### Configure HTTP Server

->Note: This section may differ greatly depending on your organization.
-With that being said I am only going to cover self signed certificates
+Note: This section may differ significantly depending on your organization.
+With that being said, I am only going to cover self-signed certificates

 ```bash
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:4096 \